buzzqw/TUS/OBSS/OBSSv2-eng.md

 Each character has a number of Fate Points equal to (20 - Level)/5, rounded down, with a minimum of 1.
 Fate Points reset and are counted per game session.
 You recover one Fate Point each time you roll at least three 1s in a check.

-It doesn' \*\*t cost Actions to use a Fate Point and can be used to:
+Using a Fate Point doesn' \*\*t cost an Action, and Fate Points can be used to:
 - [•] or more, add 1d6 to a Saving Throw, Attack Roll, Skill Check, and Magic Check.
 To be declared before rolling the dice.
 The added die can explode according to the Golden Rules
 - [••] reroll 1d6 in the above checks
 - [•] negate a Critical Weapon Hit suffered